AIED 2022 General Call for Papers

-The 2022 conference on Artificial Intelligence in Education will take place between July 27 and 31, 2022, at the University of Durham (UK) and possibly virtually.
+The 23rd international conference on Artificial Intelligence in Education will take place between 27-31 July, 2022 at the University of Durham (UK) and virtually.
+AIED2022 will be collocated with EDM2022.

 AI in Education: Bridging the gap between academia, business, and non-profit in preparing future-proof generations towards ubiquitous AI.